gregvds/grayscott/README.md

         'z': 'zeta_left',
         'Z': 'zeta_right'
 - Several colormaps are available via 1 - 0, shift for reversed versions.

+These are key combos commands for gs.py only:
 - Mouse left click in the grid refills reagent v at 0.5.
 - Mouse right click in the grid put reagent v at 0.
 - Ctrl + Mouse click and drag to modify globaly feed and kill rates.